COMPUTE-LU/AI4MedLife_imaging_2021/README.md

 ### To receive 1.5 ECTS:

 •	Complete project 1, which consist of developing a concept for a small computer vision research project.
-The project is to be presented in an oral presentation on Oct 28.
+The project is to be presented in an oral presentation on Oct 28 (also upload the presentation to LU box).

-•	Submit a written review with suggestions for improvements for project 1 of two other students (these will be assigned to you).
-Deadline Nov 1.
+•	Submit a written review with suggestions for improvements for project 1 of two other students (the projects for reviewing will be assigned to you).
+Deadline Nov 1 (upload to LU box).

 ### To receive 6 ECTS:

 •	Complete project 1, which consist of developing a concept for a small computer vision research project.
-The project is to be presented in an oral presentation on Oct 28.
+The project is to be presented in an oral presentation on Oct 28 (also upload the presentation to LU box).

-•	Submit a written review with suggestions for improvements for project 1 of two other students (these will be assigned to you).
-Deadline Nov 1.
+•	Submit a written review with suggestions for improvements for project 1 of two other students (the projects for reviewing will be assigned to you).
+Deadline Nov 1 (upload to LU box).

 •	Complete project 2, in which you execute all or part of your project 1, including training and evaluating at least two models.
-The project is to be summarized in a written report (deadline Nov 14) and presented in an oral presentation on Nov 17.
+The project is to be summarized in a written report (deadline Nov 14) and presented in an oral presentation on Nov 17 (also upload the presentation to LU box).

 •	Submit a written review with suggestions for improvements for the project 2 of one other student (this will be assigned to you).
-Deadline Nov 24.
+Deadline Nov 24 (upload to LU box).

 Detailed instructions will be given in the course.